brentonvt/brenton/_pages/publications.md

 date: 2023-08-12
 ---

-Here's a list of my publications.
-If you'd like a PDF reprint of any article, feel free to get in touch via [email](mailto:brenton.vontakach@curtin.edu.au) or [ResearchGate](https://www.researchgate.net/profile/Brenton-Von-Takach) if you'd like a PDF reprint of any article.
+Here's a list of all my publications to date.
+If you'd like a PDF reprint of any article, feel free to get in touch via [email](mailto:brenton.vontakach@curtin.edu.au) or [ResearchGate](https://www.researchgate.net/profile/Brenton-Von-Takach).

 Lettoof, Damian.
 Christopher, Parkin, Tom, Jolly, Chris.
 James, de Laive, Alana, von Takach, Brenton (2023).
 Snake life history traits and their association with urban habitat use in a tropical city  *Urban Ecosystems*. **26**:433–445.